contentful/contentful.java/README.md

 Filtering
 ---------

 Filtering of Resources can be done by chaining method calls after the `.fetch()`.
-Using `.one()` and a Resource id retrieves only the specifyied Resource:
+Using `.one()` and a Resource id retrieves only the specified Resource:

 ```java
 CDAEntry entry =